wp-plugins/wp-user-avatar/readme.txt

 `<a href="{fileURL}" class="wp-user-avatar-link wp-user-avatar-file">
   <img src="{imageURL}" width="96" height="96" class="wp-user-avatar wp-user-avatar-96 alignleft" />
 </a>`

-= Can Contributors or Subscribers choose their own WP User Avatar image? = Yes, if you enable "Allow Contributors & Subscribers to upload avatars" in the WP User Avatar settings.
-These users will see a slightly different interface because they are allowed only one image upload.

-= Will WP User Avatar work with comment author avatars? =

-Yes, for registered users.
-Non-registered comment authors will show their [Gravatar](http://gravatar.com/) avatars or Default Avatar.

-= Can I disable all Gravatar avatars? =

-In your WP User Avatar settings, you can select "Disable Gravatar — Use only local avatars" to disable all [Gravatar](http://gravatar.com/) avatars on your site and replace them with your Default Avatar.
-This will affect your registered users and non-registered comment authors.

-= Will WP User Avatar work with bbPress? =

-Yes!

-= Will WP User Avatar work with WordPress Multisite? =

-Yes, however, each site has its own avatar settings.
-If you set a WP User Avatar image on one site, you have to set it again for different sites in your network.

-= How can I see which users have an avatar? =

-For Administrators, WP User Avatar adds a column with avatar thumbnails to your Users list table.
-If "Show Avatars" is enabled in your WP User Avatar settings, you will see avatars to the left of each username instead of in a new column.

 = What CSS can I use with WP User Avatar? =